This post may contain affiliate links.

 How to Make Date Bread

-Just like any other quick bread, this healthy date bread recipe is easy to make.
+Just like any other quick bread, this date bread recipe is easy to make.
 No special equipment and no hard-to-find ingredients.

 1. Whisk together flour, baking powder, cinnamon, ginger, baking soda, and salt in a large bowl, set aside.